Daily Liberal

 The Daily Liberal is a weekly newspaper produced in the city of Dubbo, New South Wales, Australia.
 The news stories published relate particularly to the city of Dubbo and the surrounding district.
 The newspaper was first printed in 1875.
 The current price for the daily editions is A$2.00.
 It has previously been published as The Dubbo Liberal and Macquarie Advocate and The Daily Liberal and Macquarie Advocate.

 History

-The paper was named The Dubbo Liberal and Macquarie Advocate from 1892-1927, and was published by William White.
+The paper was named The Dubbo Liberal and Macquarie Advocate from 1892 to 1927, and was published by William White.
 It sought to publish "The latest colonial and intercolonial telegrams, cablegrams, local and general news".
 The newspaper was distributed every Wednesday and Saturday mornings from an office in Wingewarra Street, Dubbo to surrounding towns including Bourke, Bathurst, Gilgandra, Narromine, Orange, Walgett and Wellington.

 From June 1964 it was published by Macquarie Publications as The Daily Liberal and Macquarie Advocate.

 In February 2025, Australian Community Media reduced the printed edition from daily to weekly.